The Church of England in Your Community

 If you are an experienced organist or pianist and would like to become involved in playing during church services, please do make contact with us.

-New for 2019.
-We are in the process of putting together an instrumental music group, primarily to lead some of the worship during church services.
+Since 2019 we have developed an instrumental music group, primarily to lead some of the worship during church services.
 If you already play one or more instruments and are interested in getting involved we would love to hear from you.